 Tip: It is said that the flamingos are most active in the morning, so you may opt to drive to Celestun the evening before and stay overnight in order to be there to catch an early boat in the morning.

-Self-drive from Merida to Celestun: From Merida it’s about a 90-minute car ride westbound on Highway 281.
-The docks for the boat tour are well sign-posted about 1.5 km before you reach Celestun’s beaches.
+🚗 Self-drive from Merida to Celestun: From Merida, it’s about a 90-minute car ride westbound on Highway 281.
+The docks for the boat tour are well sign-posted, on the left, about 1.5 km before you reach Celestun’s beaches.
 Here is the exact location of where you can catch the boats for the flamingo tour: on Google Maps.

-Bus from Merida to Celestun: Celestun can be reached by public bus from the Noreste bus station on Calle 50 at 67.
+🚌 Bus from Merida to Celestun: You can take a bus to Celestuun from Merida’s Noreste bus terminal on Calle 50 at 67.
 The bus departs hourly from 5:00 am to 8:00 pm.
-The cost is $47 pesos each way.
+The cost is $56 pesos each way.
 If visiting only for the boat tour at the Reserva de la Biosfera Ría Celestun, ask the bus driver if he can drop you off there.
-Otherwise you’ll be dropped off near the beach and will need to backtrack by walking (or take a taxi) 1.5 km to the Reserve.
+Otherwise you’ll be dropped off near the beach and will need to backtrack by walking (or take a taxi) 1.5 km to the boat docks at the Reserve.

 Caving and Cenotes Around the Yucatan